The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 Our second table lists content that we require or recommend in the Markdown body of the dataset card, below the YAML header block.
 The **Source** column in the table contains the following:
 * &ldquo;HF&rdquo; for fields in the Hugging Face [`datasetcard_template.md`](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/datasetcard_template.md){:target="hf-dataset-card-template"}.
 See the [`README_guide.md`](https://github.com/huggingface/datasets/blob/main/templates/README_guide.md){:target="hf-dataset-card-readme"} for descriptions of many of these fields.
 * &ldquo;DPS&rdquo; for additional fields derived from the [Data Provenance Standard](https://dataandtrustalliance.org/work/data-provenance-standards){:target="dta-prov"} (DPS).
 Where we require DPS fields, add them to the `README.md` they seem to fit best.
-* &ldquo;OTDI&rdquo; for project-specific requirements.
+* &ldquo;OTDI&rdquo; for project-specific specification.

 As noted in the following table, many of the fields appear in both the Hugging Face dataset card template and the Data Provenance Standard, but use different names.
 We ask you to use the Hugging Face names for consistency and convenience.
 When unique DPS fields are used, we convert their field names to lowercase and use underscores as separators, for consistency.